lbonanomi/monitoring_tools/README.md

 > -Jimi Hendrix

-System and application monitoring is like High School: subject to fads, managed by cliques and generally forgotten-about as soon as it is completed.
-Also like High School, your faithful author is not sitting at the popular clique's lunch table and does not get much attention.
-So while Employer searches for a magic bullet, here are a few sanity preserving monitor scripts runnable by SysOps with minimal privileges.

 [ssh_active.py](ssh_active.py): A tool for checking SSH connectivity.
 To cut noise hosts are not considered "down" until they have failed to connect 3 times.
 "Down" hosts will generate follow-up alerts 2/3rds less frequently to try and reduce alarm apathy.
 Check-state is maintained in a [whisper](https://github.com/graphite-project/whisper) database.

 *Script pivoted to accept hostname as argument*.